-This article will cover how to install and setup official Nvidia drivers on Red Hat Enterprise Linux, this method has been tried and tested on RHEL 8.
+This article will cover installing and setting up official Nvidia drivers on Red Hat Enterprise Linux; this method has been tried and tested on RHEL 8.

-This works best on the default kernel that ships with RHEL 8, if you have custom Kernel or modified setup, there might be need for extra steps.
-The extra steps are out of the scope of this article.
+It works best on the default kernel that ships with RHEL 8.
+If you have a custom Kernel or modified setup, you might need extra steps.
+The additional steps are out of the scope of this article.

 Let’s get straight into it.
 (The step speed may vary depending on your internet connection)

 Step 3.
-Installing Nvidia drivers and setttings application.
+Installing Nvidia drivers and settings application.

 The command below will download the latest stable driver available.